avatorl/Deneb-Vega-Templates/README.md

 # Deneb Vega Templates by Andrzej Leszkiewicz

-Chart templates for Deneb (custom visual for Power BI).
+Chart templates for Deneb* (custom visual for Power BI).
 Developed using Vega (not Vega-Lite) visualization grammar.

 Author: Andrzej Leszkiewicz

 Project inspired (chart types) by [FT Visual Vocabulary](https://ft.com/vocabulary)

-## Sponsorship

-If you have used the code for a commercial project or if you just want to say thank you, feel free to click the Sponsor button.

 ## Disclaimer of Warranties and Limitation of Liability